HeptaDecane/az-204/questions.md

 ### Q107
 **You must connect to a No-SQL globally-distributed database by using the .NET API.
-You need to create an object to congure and execute requests in the database.
+You need to create an object to configure and execute requests in the database.
 Which code segment should you use?**

 - new Container(EndpointUri, PrimaryKey);